Introduction to the class rules

 A - Mast head floats are exempted from this rule, and are OK to use.

-6 - No lifting foils (hydro foils)
+6 - No lifting fins (hydro foils)

-A - All foils must be vertical
+A - All fins must be vertical

 B - Maximum of 1.5" wide fins (centerboards, keels, rudders etc)